magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 2. Delete `config.local.php` on your integration server.
 3. Repeat Step B.

-After you've configured the integration server, Magento assists you in pushing the configuration to your staging or production servers.

 All settings in `config.local.php` are unavailable in the Magento Admin; that is, you cannot change them in the Admin.

+After you've configured the integration server, see [Overview of staging and production]({{ page.baseurl }}cloud/live/stage-prod-over.html) to start the process of migrating to a staging or production system.

 <div class="bs-callout bs-callout-warning" markdown="1">
 We assume system-specific settings are the same in staging and production.
 Only sensitive configuration values should change in those systems and you manage them using environment variables.